hazelcast/hazelcast/site/website/versioned_docs/version-4.0/design-docs/002-job-level-serialization.md

 ## Implemented Solution

-Each job execution gets its own `SerializationService` which encapsulates job-level serializers and fallbacks to cluster `SerializationService`.
+Each job execution gets its own `SerializationService` which encapsulates job-level serializers and falls backs to cluster `SerializationService`.

 Job-level serializers can be used to read/write data from/to local IMDG `Observable`s, `List`s, `Map`s & `Cache`s.